Authors, Acknowledgments, Contributing, and Licensing¶

 Music21 is an open-source toolkit for Computer-aided musicology.
-It is licensed under the LGPL (see below).
+It is licensed under the BSD license (see below).

 Prior to joining the M.I.T. faculty, Cuthbert was on the faculties of Smith and Mount Holyoke Colleges.
 He has worked extensively on computer-aided musical analysis, fourteenth-century music, and the music of the past forty years.
 He has published on computer-aided treatment of fragments and palimpsests of the late Middle Ages and on set analysis of Sub-Saharan African Rhythm and the music of John Zorn.
 In addition to work on music21, Cuthbert is currently writing a book on sacred music in Italy during the age of the Black Death and Great Papal Schism.

 Christopher Ariza is Emeritus Lead Programmer of music21 and was Visiting Assistant Professor of Music at M.I.T. from 2010 to 2013.
 Prior to joining the music21 project, Ariza was Assistant Professor of Music Technology at Towson University in Baltimore.
 He has published and presented numerous articles and papers on algorithmic composition and generative music systems.
 Ariza received his A.B. degree from Harvard University and his M.A. and Ph.D. degrees from New York University.

 Benjamin Hogue is Former Lead Programmer of music21 for 2013.

 Josiah Wolf Oberholtzer is Former Lead Programmer of music21 for 2014-15.

 Additional contributions by many MIT students and visitors and the Open Source software community.

 music21 was made possible by generous research funding from the Seaver Institute and the National Endowment for the Humanities/Digging into Data research fund.

 Colleagues and Institutions¶